0x3xploit/frida-android-jni-hooking/README.md

 2. Connect your Android device or start your emulator.

-3. Forward the necessary ports for Frida:
-    ```sh
-    adb forward tcp:27042 tcp:27042
-    adb forward tcp:27043 tcp:27043
-    ```

-4. Start the Frida server on your Android device:
+3. Start the Frida server on your Android device:
     ```sh
     adb shell "/data/local/tmp/frida-server &"
     ```